This post may contain affiliate links. Please read my disclosure.

 Ingredient Notes

-- Pizza dough - while I like to make my own, store-bought dough works fine.
+- Pizza dough - While I like to make my own, store-bought dough works fine.

-- Ribeye steak - you want it sliced super thin so you can cook it quickly and it still melts in your mouth.
+- Ribeye steak - You want it sliced super thin so you can cook it quickly and it still melts in your mouth.

-- Veggies - to me you can't have a cheesesteak without some peppers and onions.
+- Veggies - To me you can't have a cheesesteak without some peppers and onions.
 It adds a burst of color and flavor.

 Ingredient Swaps